-- Geotechnical investigations will be executed by geotechnical engineers prior onset of construction works to acquire information regarding the physical characteristics of soil and rocks.
-The purpose of geotechnical investigations is to design earthworks and foundations for structures, and to execute earthwork repairs necessitated due to changes in the subsurface environment. - All construction works will be done under constant supervision of engineers and architect. - Construction works shall adhere to the KS Code (2009) Building Code of the Republic of Kenya (2009 Edition).
+- Geotechnical investigations will be executed by geotechnical engineers prior onset of

+- All construction works will be done under constant supervision of engineers and architect. - Construction works shall adhere to the KS Code (2009) Building Code of the Republic of Kenya (2009 Edition).